Mods-of-Embers-Adrift/EmbersAdrift-Addons/README.md

 # Why is this a safer route?
 1. It doesn't violate TOS  (iii) copy, scrape, reproduce, redisplay, reverse engineer, decompile, hack, or modify the Services
-2. No Injection is being done or DLL Replacement
+2. No modification of original DLL being made it's all external.

 ```
 EmbersAdrift_Addons/